CarlosManuelChavez/CarlosManuelChavez.github.io/index.md

 # Carlos Chavez's Portfolio

-I am a Computer Science student at Cal State Fullerton and I expect to graduate in 2028.
+Hello, my name is Carlos Chavez and I am currently a freshman at Cal State Fullerton I expect to graduate in 2028.
+  : My major is Computer Science

 ## Favorite CPSC 120L Labs
 * Lab 11